onyeka-hub/ebs-volume-mount-in-amazon-eks/README.md

     c.
 Choose **Create role**.

-7. After the role is created, choose the role in the console to open it for editing.
+7. After the role is created, choose the AmazonEKS_EBS_CSI_DriverRole role you created in the console and open it for editing.

 8. Choose the **Trust relationships** tab, and then choose **Edit trust policy**.